ner-aim/ner-aim/README.md

 ---

-⭐️ *Exploring the boundary between model interpretability, personalization, one custom layer at a time.
-Hit me up at any platform if you'd like to connect!*
+⭐️ *Exploring the boundary between causal inference, model interpretability, and real-world impact — one dataset at a time.
+Hit me up on any platform if you'd like to connect!*